oliviam20/skyrim-potions-ts/README.md

 Run `npm run build` then `npm run dev`

+To deploy to GitHub Pages, run `npm run deploy`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: